Prometheus7435/python_pdf_ocr_to_text/README.md

 ## Python
 - pytesseract
 - pdf2image
-- Python Image Library (PIL), if you want to save into seperate image files
+- Python Image Library (PIL), if you want to use saved image files as the tesseract input

 ## system
 - tesseract